 Why Performing Risk Analysis and Due Diligence is Important in EB-5 Investments

 The EB-5 investor program of the U.S. immigration is seeing a lot of takers and is enjoying a huge popularity ever since it was initiated.
-An investor could take up a regional center project, a direct EB-5 project proposal or pool up his investment across projects, making a total investment of about $500,000 to $1,000,000 depending on the type of project and generate a certain amount of direct employment for the citizens.
+An investor could take up a regional center project, a direct EB-5 project proposal or pool up his investment across projects, making a total investment of about $900,000 to $1,800,000 plus the processing overhead cost, legal and filing fees depending on the type of project and generate a certain amount of direct employment for the citizens.

 Irrespective of the type of the project it is essential that the investor be value – driven and have a strong entrepreneurial spirit.
 However, he may not get to be an entrepreneur directly in case he or she has taken up a regional center project.
 The project still requires the investor you to be in a considerable policy-making and decision-making position, which requires the investor to be keenly interested in the project and following the path of his investment.
 It is generally advisable that the investor stays close to where his investment is, literally!
 So, if you have a project in rural Nevada, then perhaps you should plan on living close-by so you can be close to where your work is, and monitor the project properly every step of the way.
 The rates of returns are generally very low, sometimes not even considered, and a lot of people spend their time travelling or maintaining some other business.
 This is a good idea too, but never ignore your investment, it is after all your money, and the reason why you are allowed to stay on American soil.